 The online product sourcing landscape has changed.
 B2B consumers are no longer satisfied with data buried in catalogs and PDFs.

 Like their B2C online experience, consumers expect a dynamic, user-friendly experience filled with compelling data.
-This movement is driving companies to invest in digitized catalogs and create a complete digital customer experience for online prospects.
+This movement drives companies to invest in digitized catalogs and create a complete digital customer experience for online prospects.

 Be Where Your B2B Buyers Are Searching